-This specialization gives an overview of the most recent theoretical debates in the realm of ‘sustainability transitions’ and the ‘geography of innovation’.
+This specialization gives an overview of the most recent theoretical debates in the realm of ‘innovation and uneven development’ and the ‘innovation and sustainability transitions”.
 It will provide an opportunity to engage with theoretical approaches from different disciplines (e.g. science and technology studies, institutional theory, economic geography and evolutionary economics) that are addressing questions of socio-technical change and innovation.
 At the same time, the specialization also aims at improving empirical research skills, such as designing and executing an independent thesis project.
-To this end, we will review a variety of methods (e.g. interviews, analysis of documents and discourses, quantitative analysis based on patents or bibliometrics) for investigating research questions in the above mentioned areas.

 Course Structure and Requirements

 This specialization is divided into two modules that run for 6 weeks at the Department of Human Geography in cooperation with CIRLCE, Lund University and consist of 1 lecture and 4 reflexive seminars, peer review exercises, as well as individual work.
 In the beginning of the course, students are given an opening lecture that introduces specialization.
 In the remaining of the course students are expected to read core literature and meet with teachers in reflexive seminars where different topics related to the literature are discussed.
 Students write a 10 pages research proposal consisting a literature review and identification of research questions for the master thesis.

 In order to pass the course, the students have to read core literature, attend reflexive seminars, and write a research proposal related to the topics discussed in the course.